-Functioning on my own financially is important to me not just because of pride, but also because it means that no matter what happens, I can take care of myself.
+Functioning on my own financially is important to me not just because of pride but also because it means that I can take care of myself no matter what happens.

 But it’s not.

-Up until very recent history, as a woman I would not have been able to hold a job, or if I did, it would be one in my father’s or husband’s business.
-If I ventured out to start a business on my own, I may be labelled a witch.
+Until very recent history, as a woman, I would not have been able to hold a job, or if I did, it would be one in my father’s or husband’s business.
+If I ventured out to start a business on my own, I might be labeled a witch.

 Even if I did start my own business, there’s a strong probability that I would have been required to hand it over to my father or husband to manage.
 Today, we’d call that financial abuse.
 But not so long ago, it was just what you did.

-Financial independence means that I can make my own decisions about my work, my own property, my family and my relationships.
+Financial independence means that I can make my own decisions about my work, property, family, and relationships.
 Without the ability to achieve economic autonomy, none of these things would be possible.